 Some wood colors, like gray, require a water-based finish so that an oil based finish will not interfere with the color that has been obtained through staining.
 This can be a con if you have already invested in custom wood stains, and now have to pay a premium rate for a water-based finish.

 Oil-based based finishes and water-based finishes each have their pros and cons.
 Your decision will come down to your preference and your budget.
-Consult a flooring consultant to see what type of finishes will be best for you.
+Consult an engineered flooring consultant to see what type of finishes will be best for you.